 Water Dragon Way runs between Moxhams Road, Northmead and Goodin Road, Winston Hills along the eastern side of Quarry Branch Creek.
-The distance is 2.3km and duration of 1hr 40min return.
+The distance is 2.3km and duration of 1 hour and 40 minutes return.
 The track is a mixture of natural earth and rocky path including some rock and wooden stairs.
 Walking from south to north is a consistent incline.

 The walk takes you through a series or stunning remnant bushland reserves of Sydney Turpentine Iron bark Forest which supports large stands of Smooth-barked Apple (Angophora costata), and Blackbutt (Eucalyptus pilularis).
 Moxham Reserve still supports several endangered species of plants, bats and birds.

 The First Australian Tooga, Bidji and Burramatta tribes were all in close proximity to this area of freshwater crayfish, wallabies and rainforest fruits of this moist sandstone gully.
 Dotted through the bushland are a number historic convict quarries which supplied much of the sandstone for Parramatta’s early buildings and civil works.
 Hourigan’s and Moxham’s Quarries are two of the largest sandstone quarries in the area and were in production from early colonial times until the 1950s.
 Robert Hourigan hit an aquifer creating a local swimming spot and now a natural wetland.